mvrahden/go-enumer/README.md

 ## Filebased Spec

 The *filebased spec* allows code generation for the enum values from a file source.
-The following sections describe the usage of the *filebased spec*
+The following sections describe the usage of the *filebased spec*.

 ### CSV-File sources